The Program Benefits and Perks?

 VISA?

-After paying the deposit and signing the participation agreement, we will send you a charity invitation letter and a charity status certificate to apply for an online visa.
+After you pay the deposit and sign the participation agreement, we will send you a charity invitation letter and a charity status certificate, which you can use to apply for an online visa.

 You process the permits online at https://eservices.immigration.go.tz/

-When staying less than three months (13 weeks), you must apply for a volunteer student visa (C2), and the fee is USD 50.
-For less than 12 months, the charity multiple entry visa is USD 250.
+Interns: If you stay less than three months (13 weeks), you must apply for a volunteer student visa (C2), which costs USD 50.
+For less than 12 months, the charity’s multiple-entry visa costs USD 250.

 Volunteers:

-You can apply for an ordinary visa (C1) for a period of not exceeding three months (13 weeks), and the fee is USD 50.
+You can apply for an ordinary visa (C1) for a period exceeding three months (13 weeks), and the fee is USD 50.

 Airport transports?

-It is good to take our airport transfers as you are probably unfamiliar with hectic African transport systems.
+It is good to take our airport transfers, as you are probably unfamiliar with the hectic African transport systems.
 Airport transfer per car is EUR 60 and can be shared if you are a group.

 Electricity and Water?